Aleks-Che/proxy-llm/README.md

 2. Specify the API key
 3. Select a model from the available list

+### Settings System and Model Editing

+#### Model Editor

+- Double-click on a model in the list to open the editor
+- Supports adding, deleting, and editing models
+- Each model automatically receives a unique UUID ID
+- Changes are saved to temporary storage until confirmed

+#### Settings Save Mechanism

+- **Save**: Settings are applied only after clicking the "Save" button
+- **Cancel**: When closing the window without saving, original settings are restored from file
+- **Temporary Storage**: Model changes are stored in `temp_models_changes` until confirmed

+#### Safe Configuration Access

+- All settings access is protected from KeyError and TypeError errors
+- Automatic settings loading before accessing configuration
+- Settings backup when opening the editor

 ### Supported Providers

 | Provider   | Models                           | Features                        |